fastoch/JavaScript/SemVer.md

 ---

-Versions of the **npm** packages in the **dependencies** section of your `package.json` file follow what's called **Semantic Versioning** (SemVer), an industry standard
-for software versioning aiming to make it easier to manage dependencies.
+Versions of the **npm** packages in the **dependencies** section of your `package.json` file follow what's called **Semantic Versioning** (SemVer), an industry standard for software versioning aiming to make it easier to manage dependencies.

-Libraries, frameworks or other tools
+Libraries, frameworks or other tools published on npm should use SemVer in order to clearly communicate what kind of changes projects can expect if they update.

+Knowing SemVer can be useful when you develop software that uses external dependencies, which you almost always do.
+One day, your understanding of these **numbers** will save you from accidentally introducing breaking changes to your project without understanding why things that worked yesterday suddenly don't work today.

+This is

+---
+EOF